 After identifying potential candidates the next step of the executive search process is to further reduce the list to ten or fewer candidates.
 The shortlist is made after detailed interviews and looking into the candidates’ background and competencies.
 It is also important to determine if the candidate is interested in the role and willing to move forward in the process.

 The last phase of the executive search process is to finalize the selection.
 The search consultant works with the client to negotiate with the selected executives.
-The consultant communicates with the client to assist with the placement process.
+The executive recruiter communicates with the client to assist with the placement process.
 Executive search consultants will conduct a satisfaction survey to find out how they can improve their services and approach.

 The executive search process is a neverending task.
 Even after the completion of the search the consultant regularly follows up with the client and the executive.
 The consultant will find out the progress of the transition, and how the executive is doing in the new role.
 A structured search process is an important differentiator of a retained executive search firm to leverage the full spectrum of the available pool of talent.